abilian/abilian-developer-guide/python.rst

 Python 2 vs. Python 3
 ---------------------

-We're currently still using Python 2 pour our production code.
+We're currently still using Python 2 in our production code.

 We've started work to support Python 3 (alongside Python 2) on our open source projects, we plan to finish it in 2016.